Learning Management System (LMS)

 Ideation & Prototyping & User Testing

-Based on my findings I made major changes to my structure, for example: eliminating or re-naming parts of the system.
+These findings informed major changes to my structure, for example: eliminating or re-naming parts of the system.

 Site Map Annotations PDF